-The BACB Chair shall appoint to the Review Committee at least two BACB certificants and one current or former Director who shall serve as Chair of the Review Committee.
-The BACB Chair may also appoint additional members to the Review Committee in the discretion of the BACB Chair.
-For example, the BACB Chair may appoint an in-state certificant, or a person with special expertise to serve on the Review Committee.
-In designating an additional person to serve on the Review Committee, the BACB Chair shall also identify whether that person's service will be voting or non-voting (advisory only).
+The BACB President/CEO shall appoint to the Review Committee at least two BACB certificants and one current or former Director who shall serve as Chair of the Review Committee.
+The BACB President/CEO may also appoint additional members to the Review Committee in the discretion of the BACB President/CEO.
+For example, the BACB President/CEO may appoint an in-state certificant, or a person with special expertise to serve on the Review Committee.
+In designating an additional person to serve on the Review Committee, the BACB President/CEO shall also identify whether that person's service will be voting or non-voting (advisory only).

 The Review Committee is authorized to review and decide alleged violations of the BACB Professional Disciplinary and Ethical Standards.

 The Review Committee shall only conduct its review through written documentation.
 However, if deemed necessary by the Review Committee, the Review Committee may telephonically or otherwise contact applicants, certificants, witnesses, and/or BACB staff to receive additional information.